TurtlebotAdventures/nav_demos/README.md

 launch as few as possible; keep in mind that everything in a launch file has to be started and stopped together* (*This isn't completely true, but to keep things simple, pretend that it is).

+## Use

+The repository follows the ROS workspace path structure.
+To use, clone into your ROS catkin workspace.

+_Note:_ For GT students, To check if it is available on the workstation, just try to launch one of the demos.
+In reality, what a seasoned person would do is to partially type out the launch command then hit tab twice to see if the package is recognized and available.
+Doing so assumes that you've setup your environment variables to point to ROS and your ROS workspace.

+A generic example would be to type the following:
+> roslaunch turtlebot_g

+then hit tab.
+If there is a package called ``turtlebot_gazebo`` then it will automatically be filled in.
+If there are multiple packages that begin with ```turtlebot_g``, then they will be listed for you to pick from.
+Once enough of the name has been typed in to provide a unique search pattern, then hitting tab twice will autocomplete.
+Generally, command line folk are lazy and memorize how much to type before tab completion can kick in and save time.

+_Note:_ Of course, if the ROS paths are not setup, then nothing will be found.
+Make sure that the path environments have been correctly setup.
+For GT students using the lab workstations, the path configuration is automatically done as part of a common setup for all users.

 ### Translation to Embodied Robotics

 The examples are intended as self-contained demos for Gazebo and not for a real Turtlebot.
 What else is needed to run on the real robot?
 Try making your own launch